 In our animal rights work, our portfolio includes projects aimed at increasing the awareness, protection and improvement of the lives of all animals -- ending their use in experimentation; putting an end to their exploitation in entertainment (circuses, zoos, movies, fairs, and horse carriage rides); exposing the incessant cruelty and suffering taking place daily in the farming industry; ending harmful practices in the horse racing industry, and supporting effective common sense legislative initiatives.
 We also engage in global efforts to reduce the number of homeless pets.

 Established in 1991, the Foundation became fully operational in 1999, and has been funded by Jim Greenbaum, its Managing Director.
-Since inception, the Foundation has granted in excess of twenty-three million dollars to a wide range of projects all over the world.
+Since inception, the Foundation has granted in excess of twenty-four million dollars to a wide range of projects all over the world.
 Annual grants have been running around two million dollars, but will be increasing soon to somewhere between three and five million dollars.
 The Foundation does not seek donations from the public; nor does it accept unsolicited proposals for funding.

 The Greenbaum Foundation is a USA based 501(c)(3) Private Grant-Making Foundation